 The Organization leases space in Gainesville, Florida for its Mentorship Program.
 The lease is for a period of three years from April 1, 2021 through April 1, 2024.
-The monthly lease value per the agreement is \$3,400 and is provided in-kind by the landlord.
-A relationship exists between the landlord and a member of the Organization's management; therefore, the lease is considered a related party transaction.
-For the year ended December 31, 2021, \$30,600 has been recognized as contribution revenue and occupancy expense in the accompanying financial statements.
+The monthly lease value and is provided in-kind by the landlord.
+A relationship exists between the landlord and a member of the Organization's management; therefore, the lease is considered a related-party transaction.
+For the years ended December 31, 2022 and 2021, \$40,800 and \$30,600, respectively, have been recognized as contribution revenue and occupancy expense in the accompanying financial statements.
+This lease is outside the scope of ASC 842.

-NOTE 11: OTHER RELATED PARTY TRANSACTIONS
+NOTE 11: OTHER RELATED-PARTY TRANSACTIONS